Jackzmc/zeko-modules/README.md

 # zeko-modules
-Custom modules that won't be apart of the core zeko
+Custom modules that won't be apart of the core [zeko experience](https://github.com/jackzmc/zeko).
+These modules will be less updated, and have less support.
+They may require installing other dependencies, and require updating manually.
+They also may break in new versions of zeko (unlike core items)
 # Modules

 ### Image Editing